Simple Financial Systems Small Businesses Should Set Up Early

 Maintain Transparency and Accountability

-OFW-owned businesses often rely on family members to manage daily operations.
-Clear financial systems reduce confusion and protect relationships.
-Using shared reports, recorded expenses, and agreed spending rules helps everyone understand how money is handled and ensures accountability even when the owner is working overseas.
+OFW owned businesses often depend on family members to handle daily operations.
+Without clear systems, confusion and mistrust can develop.
+Transparent financial practices ensure that everyone understands how money is used and help maintain accountability even when the owner is working abroad.

 Align Business Goals with Family Goals